andrrrei/andrrrei/README.md

-# Hi there!
+# Hi there! :smiley:

-My name is Andrei.
+:car: My name is Andrei.
 Here is some bio:
 - Moscow, Russia
 - 20 y. o.
 - Studying at Moscow State University:<br />